Rawlino/startup/notes.md

 ## 21 Jan 2025 Workload

 Not gonna lie this was a fire hose of information.
 I don't even know what to do with everything that I learned from just the structure section alone XD Just the fact that I really need to keep track of HTML elements, how to write them, and making sure the code is easy to read.
 Here's a website we used when we didn't know how to do something: https://www.w3schools.com/html/html_images.asp

+For the input section I could not figure out for the life of me how to get the defualt color for the color picker to be red.
+Do some more research on that.